DUE TO COVID 19 I AM CURRENTLY CONDUCTING SESSIONS VIA VIDEO AND PHONE CALLS.

 For some years I have been seeing clients in my London and Surrey practices, and via Skype and Telephone.

-There are certain areas where Cognitive Behavioural Therapy is a useful tool in a clients' work and this is utilized when appropriate, though I generally choose an integrative approach aiming to give the client the specific therapy they need for their unique situation.
+There are areas where Cognitive Behavioural Therapy is a useful tool in a clients' work and this is utilized when appropriate, though I generally choose an integrative approach aiming to give the client the specific therapy they need for their unique situation.

 A clients' sense of safety and well being, emotionally and otherwise within the therapeutic environment is paramount for their progress.
 It is always my intention that clients have a “sanctuary” within sessions and the knowledge of support being at hand between sessions.

 As a therapist I enjoy my career deeply and truly believe that everyone can become a happier and more fulfilled person through the therapeutic process.
 It is the most satisfying moment when a client leaves therapy a transformed figure ready to embrace life to the full.
 I always feel honoured to have had the opportunity to play some part in this amazing journey.

 Please visit my website for more information about my service.